-Working with kids at home can be tough at first.
-Once you get a grip on how to make the most out of the time you have, you’ll notice the value in it.
+Raising kids at home can be tough at first.
+Once you get a grip on how to make the most out of the time you have with your family, you’ll notice the value in it.

 Being a parent is a full-time commitment.
 Adding a work-at-home role to the mix will make you feel as though you’re tipping the scale.
 Working from home can lead to chaos and frustration, but it doesn’t have to.

-Learning ways to cope with the interruptions, distractions, lateness, and (dare I say it), procrastination, is something that will help you overcome the challenges of working from home.
+Learning ways to cope with the interruptions, distractions, lateness, and (dare I say it), procrastination, is something that will help you overcome the challenges of accomplishing tasks throughout the day.

 With a little planning and some time management skills, you can avoid the headaches.
 Below are five effective time management tips for moms.